KarelVeldkamp/VAE-MIRT-Missing/README.md

 the [MIRTVAE](MIRTVAE/) directory contains all code for our variational models.
 The main.py file fits model to existing or simulated data. and the [additional scripts](MIRTVAE/additional_scripts) subdirectory contains the code used to fit MML models to simulated data, as well as the code to fit models to the BTA dataset using both mirt and CVAE.

 The [data](data/) directory contains the BTA datafiles as well as all QMatrices used in the paper.
 We provide both preprocessed subset of the BTA dataset, as well as the dataset with 30% of observations removed.
+The entire unprocessed dataset is publicly available in the [PLSC DataShop]([data/](https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=4524))

-the [parameter](parameters)directory contains the paramter estimates of mirt and cvae on the missing dataset, as well as the mirt estimates on the complete dataset.
+the [parameter](parameters) directory contains the paramter estimates of mirt and cvae on the missing dataset, as well as the mirt estimates on the complete dataset.